 Millersburg is a railroad town and a river town whose location has historically afforded it many economic and cultural opportunities.
 At one point in time much of the locally mined coal flowed through Millersburg on its way to market.
 The Lykens Valley Railroad connected the mines to the Wiconisco Canal and the Pennsylvania Railroad.
 Present Day MYO Park is located where coal was transferred to canal boats or coal cars.
 The remnants of the canal have been transformed into a natural area and trail.
 Another preserved form of bygone transportation to grace the Millersburg riverfront is the oldest active wooden stern wheel ferryboat in the country.
 In 2006 the Ferry Boat system joined the Millersburg’s Queen Anne style passenger railroad station on the National Historic Register.

-All regular Borough Council meetings for 2020 will be held the second Wednesday of each month, beginning at 7:00PM, with the exception of the November meeting, which will be held November 10.
-All Committee meetings will be held the fourth Wednesday of each month, beginning at 7:00PM, with the exception of the November meeting, which will be held November 24.
+All regular Borough Council meetings for 2023 will be held the second Wednesday of each month, beginning at 6:00PM.
+All Committee meetings will be held the fourth Wednesday of each month, beginning at 6:00PM, with the exception of the November meeting, which will be held November 20.
 There will be no Committee meetings in December.

-The Millersburg Planning Commission will meet on the first Wednesday of each month beginning at 7:00PM.
-There will be no meeting in January.
+The Millersburg Planning Commission will meet on the first Wednesday of each month beginning at 6:00PM.

 Exoneration Forms Available

-Exoneration Forms for 2019 occupation taxes are now available.
-Forms can be picked up at the Borough office and an electronic version is posted here.
-This form must be notarized.
-Notary service is available at the Borough Office.
+Exoneration Forms for 2023 occupation taxes are now available.
+Forms can be picked up at the Borough office and an electronic version is posted here: 2023 EXONERATION FORM – CLICK HERE

 Millersburg Borough Council President Chris Dietz was one of three panelists on Inside Pennsylvania Boroughs – Reinventing PA Boroughs in December, 2017 and again in June, 2018 to discuss Travel and Tourism in Pennsylvania.
 Inside Pennsylvania Boroughs is a series sponsored by the PA State Association of Boroughs (PSAB) and broadcast on PCN TV.